 The language you use can send unintended messages that can deter candidates.
 Our own research has identified words, phrases, and general sentiments that deter some candidates from applying.

 A high number of applicants isn’t the same as a high number of qualified applicants.
-Job description software steers you away from requirements or requirement combinations that may confuse or deter qualified candidates.
+Job description software steers you away from job requirements or requirement combinations that may confuse or deter qualified candidates.

 - If you list your entire technology stack on a job description, you’ll cast too wide of a net.